-Type of intervention Admin. route No. doses / time No. Total treatments available Storage Remarks become pregnant - teratogenic Antiviral drugs Favipiravir/T-705 Oral 14 days bid in mice (Smither).
-No data in humans against Ebola.
-Potentially 10,000 treatment courses depending on dose.
-Stable at room temperature Up to 18 tablets per day to be swallowed (depending on dose) - may present challenge for compliance in patients with nausea.
+Type intervention of Administration route Storage Remarks dose) - may present challenge for compliance in patients with nausea.
 Contraception should be used during and up to 7 days after treatment.
-Need to exclude pregnant women for whom the drug is contraindicated - may need pregnancy testing BCX4430 IM equipment & supplies for sterile injection & HCW who can administer Unknown - studies in macaques showed protection against MARV when given 15 mg/kg IM bid x 14 d beginning 1-48 hours post infection.
-Adequate for phase 1 study plus ~40 treatment courses.
-2000 courses potentially available in the second quarter of 2015.
-Probably stable at room temperature NHP studies in progress.
+Need to exclude pregnant women for whom the drug is contraindicated - may need pregnancy testing BCX4430 IM equipment and supplies for sterile injection; HCWs can administer Probably stable at room temperature NHP studies in progress.
 No human safety data available yet.
 Phase 1 studies planned late 2014.

-Type of intervention Admin. route No. doses/time No. Total treatments available Storage Remarks Vaccines ChimpAdeno3 IM equipment & supplies for sterile injection & HCW who can administer Single dose 15,000 doses by end of 2014, if significant investment Storage at -70°C Tested in 16 NHP with 100% protection.
-Approximately 200 doses (bivalent) available for Phase 1 trial to begin in US in September 2014; preliminary safety data may be available October 2014.
-Likely to require special freezing facilities (e.g. liquid nitrogen) that could make transport complex. rVSV IM equipment & supplies for sterile injection & HCW who can administer ?Single dose; may also be effective as post-exposure prophylaxis.
-800 Storage probably at -70°C Tested in 20 NHP with 100% protection.
+Type intervention of Administration route Storage Remarks Vaccines ChimpAdeno3 IM equipment and supplies for sterile injection; HCWs can administer Storage at -70°C Tested in 16 NHP with 100% protection.
+Approximately 200 doses (bivalent) available for Phase I trial to begin in US in September 2014; preliminary safety data may be available October 2014.
+Likely to require special freezing facilities (e.g. liquid nitrogen) that could make transport complex. rVSV IM equipment and supplies for sterile injection; HCWs can administer Storage probably at -70°C Tested in 20 NHP with 100% protection.
 Theoretical risk of replication raises safety concerns.
 No human safety data.
 Safety in immunocompromised patients is unknown.
-Phase 1 trial planned in US.
+Phase I trial planned in US.
 Likely to require special freezing facilities (e.g. liquid nitrogen) that could make transport complex).

-3.9 Preliminary considerations regarding management of future supplies
+3.8 Preliminary considerations regarding management of future supplies

 As more treatment courses and vaccines doses may become available in the future, it is important to include in the deliberations some mechanisms that could assist with their distribution to countries.
-Within each country, participatory processes may be established by nationally established independent bodies to define the criteria for prioritisation to various groups.
+At an international level, options include:

 - ICG-Like: A partnership with technical experience in emergency response, 24/7 availability, with institutional logistic and implementation rather than solely scientific expertise.
 There is experience with this mechanism in the management of the Yellow Fever vaccine stockpile. - Pros: Decisions are made by consensus, quickly in 48h, and shipments within 3 days - Cons: Different organizational interests may make consensus difficult.
-The appropriate expertise and national interests may not be adequately represented in the group. - International Health Regulations-Committee: The WHO Director General can convene an Emergency Committee under the IHR to advise the WHO DG if the event should be considered a PHEIC, and to advise temporary measure: these might include dispensing contents of stockpile or other sources of the MCMs - Pros: The WHO Director General can establish a group of appropriately qualified experts - Cons: There is a risk of delays in nominations, availability of experts, making decisions.
+The appropriate expertise and national interests may not be adequately represented in the group. - International Health Regulations Emergency Committee: The WHO Director General can convene an Emergency Committee under the International Health Regulations to advise the WHO Director General if the event should be considered a Public Health Emergency of International Concern (PHEIC), and to advise temporary measures, which might include dispensing contents of stockpile or other sources of the MCMs. - Pros: The WHO Director General can establish a group of appropriately qualified experts - Cons: There is a risk of delays in nominations, availability of experts, making decisions.
 Demands for geographic representation may conflict with the demands for appropriate expertise and contextual knowledge. - Standing Committee.
-A Standing Committee is formed of appropriate experts including public health experts from WHO regions, and relevant partners.
-When an event, which might require administration of therapies and/or vaccines, is recognised and a request is received, the Committee meets, incorporating relevant representation from the affected Member States.
+A Standing Committee is formed of appropriate experts, including public health experts from WHO regions, and relevant partners.
+When an event, which might require administration of therapies and/or vaccines, is recognized and a request is received, the Committee meets, incorporating relevant representation from the affected Member States.
 The Committee decides on the distribution of the therapies and/or in the context of essential information about the event as provided by the affected Member States.